MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/identity/auth/live-troubleshooting-sign-in.md

 This error means that either the device or user doesn't have access to the specified title.

 1. This could mean you're not using a test account to attempt sign-in, or your test account doesn't have access to the same sandbox you're signed in as.
-   Double-check the instructions on creating test accounts in [Xbox Live test accounts](../../test-release/test-accounts/live-test-accounts.md).
+   Double-check the instructions on creating test accounts in [Xbox Live test accounts](../../../test-release/test-accounts/live-test-accounts.md).
    If necessary, create a new test account with access to the appropriate sandbox.

    You may need to remove your old account from Windows 10, you can do that by going to Settings from the Start Menu, and then going to Accounts.

 2. Double-check that your title is published to the sandbox that you are trying to use.
-   See the section [Sandbox IDs](../../test-release/portal-config/live-service-config-ids-mp.md#sandbox-ids) in the article "Xbox Live service configuration IDs, for Managed Partners".
+   See the section [Sandbox IDs](../../../test-release/portal-config/live-service-config-ids-mp.md#sandbox-ids) in the article "Xbox Live service configuration IDs, for Managed Partners".

 ### 0x87DD0005 Unexpected or unknown title

 Double-check the Application ID Setup and Partner Center Binding in Partner Center.

-You can view the instructions in the section [Associate your app with the Microsoft Store](https://docs.microsoft.com/windows-hardware/drivers/devapps/step-1--create-a-uwp-device-app#associate-your-app-with-the-microsoft-store) in the article "Adding Xbox Live Support to a new or existing Visual Studio UWP".
+See the section <a href="https://docs.microsoft.com/windows-hardware/drivers/devapps/step-1--create-a-uwp-device-app#associate-your-app-with-the-microsoft-store" target="_blank">Associate your app with the Microsoft Store &#11008;</a> in the article "Adding Xbox Live Support to a new or existing Visual Studio UWP".

 ### 0x87DD000E Title not authorized